-Since the Photo Filter made an adjustment to the entire picture we needed to mask out those areas we didn’t want changed.
-We could have done the same as in the previous example but it wouldn’t be the best option for this technique.
+Since the Photo Filter adjustment affected the entire picture, we needed to mask out the areas we didn’t want to be changed.
+We could have done it using the same technique as in the previous example but, quite honestly, it wouldn’t be the best option for this technique.

-Had you not been using a selection it would be very hard to get nice transitions between adjusted parts and non-adjusted parts.
+Had you not been using a selection it would be nearly impossible to get seamless transitions between the adjusted and non-adjusted parts.

 These two methods of enhancing sunset colors in Photoshop might seem difficult if you’ve just started using a photo editor but you’ll soon realize that they aren’t that difficult at all.